 - Paste the results into an existing spreadsheet.
 For this, you'll need to detail the address of the spreadsheet.
 The sharing settings for the spreadsheet should be 'anyone with a link'.

-Note: If the sharing settings are not correct, the script will not be able to write the URLs it checks, onto the spreadsheet.
+Please note that if the sharing settings are not correct, the script will not be able to write the URLs it checks, onto the spreadsheet.
 You’ll also set a name under “name of target sheet” that’ll be the one used to create a new sheet if the one you’ve selected isn’t already present.

 Notification and Sharing Settings